hl7ch/ch-term/pages/_includes/intro.md

 Further information on the publications and process may be found [here](https://www.e-health-suisse.ch/fileadmin/user_upload/Dokumente/2017/D/171002_Verantwortlichkeiten_Prozess_Metadaten_D.pdf).

 You can download this Implementation Guide in npm format from [here](package.tgz).

-## Quality and reliability disclaimer

-This artefact includes content from SNOMED Clinical Terms® (SNOMED CT®) which is copyright of the International Health Terminology Standards Development Organisation (IHTSDO).
-Implementers of these artefacts must have the appropriate SNOMED CT Affiliate license - for more information contact http://www.snomed.org/snomed-ct/getsnomed-ct or info@snomed.org.

-HL7 Switzerland PROVIDES THE DATA HEREUNDER “AS IS” WITHOUT WARRANTY WHATSOEVER.
-HL7 Switzerland DOES NOT WARRANT OR REPRESENT THAT ANY DATA PROVIDED IN THIS IMPLEMENTATION GUIDE IS CORRECT.
-IT IS PROVIDED WITHOUT ANY WARRANTY WHATSOEVER, WHETHER EXPRESS, IMPLIED OR OTHERWISE, REGARDING ITS ACCURACY, COMPLETENESS NONINFRINGEMENT OF INTELLECTUAL PROPERTY.
-USE AT YOUR OWN RISK!